YuneGit/Yuneify/README.md

 ### 5. **`auto_open_plugin.py`**
 This script monitors the `Alt` key press and automatically opens the floating FX window for the selected track when the key is pressed, helping you manage your effects more efficiently.

 ## How to Use

+### Prerequisite: Install Dependencies
+Before starting, ensure you've completed the steps in the **Installation** section to install all required dependencies and set up your environment.
+This includes setting up Python libraries, (optionally) configuring the OpenAI API key, and enabling Python for REAPER's ReaScript functionality.

 ### 1. **Set Up REAPER**
 - Install **REAPER** and the **SWS/S&M extension**.
 - Open your REAPER project.
-- Go to Preferences - Plug-ins - Reascript and set Enable Python for use with Reascript and force reascript to use specific Python dll (e.g. python312.dll)
+- Go to Preferences - Plug-ins - Reascript and set **Enable Python for use with Reascript** and force ReaScript to use a specific Python DLL (e.g., `python312.dll`).

 ### 2. **Run Yuneify.py**
 Just run **`Yuneify.py`** to get started!
 This will open **VS Code** in the script folder and give you access to the UI for running all other scripts.